paulhenry46/Higgs_Discovery_Project/data/download_instructions.md

 - [Run2012C_DoubleMuParked.root](https://opendata.cern.ch/record/12366/files/Run2012C_DoubleMuParked.root) (4 Gib)
 - [Run2012B_DoubleElectron.root](https://opendata.cern.ch/record/12367/files/Run2012B_DoubleElectron.root) (1.7 Gib)
 - [Run2012C_DoubleElectron.root](https://opendata.cern.ch/record/12368/files/Run2012C_DoubleElectron.root) (2.6 GiB)

+## With the CERN Client
+Run `pip install cernopendata-client` The dependency is not included in requirements.txt because it is not strcyly mandatory.

+Run `cernopendata-client download-files --recid 12361` or for better performances `cernopendata-client download-files --recid 12361 --protocol xrootd` and repeat for records `12362 12363 12364 12365 12366 12367 12368`.
+### Script
+You can also use the script `download_script.sh` to download all files with `xrootd` protocol.
+### XRoot Protocol
+If you want to use XRoot Protocol, you will need to install it : `sudo apt install xrootd-client`

 We will see what these data correspond to in another section.